Hosted Link Flow

 source_of_funds | enum | Yes | Primary source of the company’s funds |

-source_of_funds_description | string | No | Detailed description of the source of funds |
+source_of_funds_description | string | Yes | Detailed description of the source of funds |

-customer_funds_handling_details | string | No | How customer funds are handled (relevant for payment intermediaries) |
+customer_funds_handling_details | string | Yes | How customer funds are handled, including the business model and transaction flow |

 source_of_funds values: BusinessRevenue, ShareholderFunds, VcPrivateEquity, AssetSale, IcoProceeds, CryptoActivityProceeds, LoanProceeds, OtherStandard KYB Requirements